-The Drafters Aid Certificate is a two to three quarter program and is designed as an introductory certificate.
-Courses will teach students the basic principles of drafting and introduce them to two dimensional CAD.
-The certificate does not prepare the student for employment; however, it introduces them to the field of drafting.
+The Drafter's Aide Certificate is a two to three-quarter program and is designed as an introductory certificate.
+This certificate will not prepare students for employment, but will introduce them to the drafting field.
+The certificate emphasizes The basic principles of drafting and introduces two-dimensional CAD.

-Required Course Credit
+Required Cours se Credit

 DDF 101 Introduction to Drafting 6

-DDF 102 Size and Shape Description 5
+DDF 102 Size and Shape description 5

 DDF 107 Introduction to CAD 6

 DDF 111 Intermediate CAD 6

-Credit hours needed to graduate 23
+Credit hours ne eded to graduate 23